Chapter 7:

 I scooped up every intact package of melon bread I could find, cradling the precious haul against my chest.
 The volcanic vents had missed most of the bread aisle, thankfully.
 Little Shit trailed behind me, squeaking impatiently as I made my way to the front.

 The cashier looked like he'd given up on life about three shifts ago.
-His name tag was upside down, uniform wrinkled beyond saving, and his dead-eyed stare could rival a kaiju's.
+His name tag was upside down and his uniform wrinkled beyond saving.
 His messy black hair stuck out at odd angles, like he'd been electrocuted and just rolled with it.

 "How much for all this?"
 I dumped the bread pile onto the counter.

-He blinked slowly.
 "Oh.
-You're that kaiju girl from the news."
+You're the Kaiju Girl from the news."

 "Yep, that's me.
 Living the dream."